AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module6/ex4.md

        1. Remove the URL from the text box.
        2. Click on the **Add Personalization field** button.
        ![Email Editor 11](images/emaileditor11.png)
        3. A left **Add personalization field** pane will open.
        4. Scroll down to the bottom in the list until you see **Real-time event (rtEv..** and click on it.
        5. Scroll down even further until you see **Event context (ctx** and click on it.
        6. Double click **Brand Logo**.  **Brand Logo URL (brandLogoUrl)** is inserted in the **Image Source URL** text field.
        ![Email Editor 12](images/emaileditor12.png)
        7. Click on **Save**.
 11. Click on **Browse** in the Image component in the middle structure component.
      1. The upload image dialog is shown.
      2. Drag the Thank You image below and drop it on the dialog.
     ![Logo](images/ThankYou.jpg)
     Alternatively, save the file somewhere locally on your computer and select **Upload a file from your computer**.
      3. Your editor should now look like
     ![Email Editor 13](images/emaileditor13.png)
 12. Click in the top text box and change the text to ``Dear ,
-Thank you for signing up for ``.
+Thank you for signing up for``.
 Then:
     1. Center the text using the toolbar that pops up.
     ![Email Editor 14](images/emaileditor14.png)
     2. Format the text using the **Component Settings panel**.
 E.g. set **padding** to ``30``.
     ![Email Editor 15](images/emaileditor15.png)
-    3. Insert the cursor before the ``,``after ``Dear ``, and click on the **Insert personalization field button**.
+    3. Insert the cursor before the ``,``after ``Dear``, and click on the **Insert personalization field button**.
     4. The **Select a personalization field** dialog pops up and allows you to select a field similarly as what you have done in step 10.5 above.
 In this case select **First Name (firstName)**.
     ![Email Editor 17](images/emaileditpr17.png)
     5. Click **Confirm**.
-The personalization field is insteted in the text.
+The personalization field is inserted in the text.
     ![Email Editor 18](images/emaileditpr18.png)
 13. Now repeat what you have done in step 12 to insert the Brand Name personalization field in the second line of the first Text component as well as in the Text component of the bottom structure component.
 You should also modify and format that Text component.
 14. Your editor now should look like
 ![Email Editor 19](images/emaileditor19.png)
 15. Click on **Save & Close** to save and close the editor.
 16. Back in the **Transactional email '...'** screen, click on **Publish** to publish your email template.